bihealth/kiosc-server/docs/source/introduction_cookbook.rst

 **Command**         ``cellxgene launch https://cellxgene-example-data.czi.technology/pbmc3k.h5ad -p 8050 --host 0.0.0.0 --verbose``
 ==================  ==================================================================

-cellxgene (using a command with small files)
+CELLxGENE (using a command with small files)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: figures/introduction/cookbook/proxy_cellxgene.png
-  :alt: cellxgene proxy
+  :alt: CELLxGENE proxy

 This example is the same as above but using a file uploaded to Kiosc.
 A command to copy-and-paste can't be provided as the link to the file